xuyuanxiang/heirloom/README.md

 My pure, reusable toolbox for front-end projects written in ES6 without any third party frameworks.

 Comming soon...
 I'm coding with my poor time from work.
-So it's realy a long journey.
+So it's really a long journey.

 Now, It contains: